-- On the recommendation of the appropriate Course Director, the Head of a student's School of Studies may vary a student's course by permitting that student to take up to 40 credits of optional modules at level 7 which are not included in the specified range of modules for a Masters Degree or Postgraduate Diploma.
-Such a variation shall not apply to core or compulsory modules.
-There may be no substitution of modules for a Postgraduate Certificate. - 5.7 A student may be suspended from a module which has a practice element/placement where a Professional Code of Conduct applies, pending formal investigation of the circumstances in accordance with published procedures, where the Head of School decides that: - (a) there is prima facie evidence that a student's behaviour has jeopardised the welfare of a subject (whether patient, pupil or client); - (b) and/or has contravened the relevant professional code of conduct; - (c) and/or the behaviour is incompatible with behaviour required by the relevant profession.
+- 5.1 Students shall be required to enrol for and complete modules according to the requirements set out in the Course Profile and Module Outlines, by the deadline published by the University, in consultation with City College Norwich. - A student may be suspended from a module including a practice element placement where a Professional Code of Conduct applies, pending formal investigation of the circumstances in accordance with published procedures, where the Head of School decides that there is prima facie evidence that a student's behaviour has jeopardised the welfare of a subject (whether patient, pupil or client), and/or has contravened the relevant professional code of conduct and/or the behaviour is incompatible with behaviour required by the relevant profession.

-6 STUDY AWAY FROM THE UNIVERSITY

-A student may seek approval from the Head of School to spend not more than three months of the dissertation element of the period of study at some other approved place of study or research.

-- 7.1 Each course shall have an assessment strategy linked to the learning outcomes of the course. - 7.2 The method and timings of each assessment shall be published in Module Outlines, on the students' Portal and in examination timetables as appropriate. - 7.3 The assessment of each module shall generate a single mark between 0% and 100%, calculated from contributing individual component marks, weighted appropriately. - 7.4 The pass mark of a numerically marked Masters' module (level 7) shall be 50%. - 7.5 All marks will be recorded and displayed to two decimal places.
-For the purposes of progression and classification (pass/merit/distinction), module, taught component and classification marks will be treated as if rounded to the nearest integer:

-- (a) Module marks within 0.5% of a pass mark will be awarded a pass; - (b) Module marks within 0.5% of a higher classification grade will be awarded the higher classification; - (c) Taught component average marks within 0.5% of the pass mark will be considered to have achieved the threshold; - (d) Classification marks within 0.5% of a higher classification will be awarded the higher classification; - (e) Classification marks within 0.5% of a borderline will be considered as being borderline. - 7.6 The pass mark must be achieved at the module level.
-These modules are identified with a 'pass on aggregate' marks scheme. - 7.7 Where there is a PSRB requirement to do so, each individual component of the module may be required to be passed in order to pass the module; such modules are identified with a 'pass all components' marks scheme. - 7.8 Where appropriate, individual modules, or components within modules, may be assessed on a Pass/Fail basis.
+- 6.1 The course shall have an assessment strategy linked to the learning outcomes of the course. - 6.2 The Foundation Degree award shall be classified using a Pass/Merit/Distinction scale. - 6.3 The method and timings of each assessment shall be published in advance to the students. - 6.4 The assessment of each module shall generate a single mark between 0% and 100%, calculated from contributing individual component marks, weighted appropriately. - 6.5 Each module will be displayed with a single mark and grade (the grade, based on higher degree classification system). - The pass mark for modules shall be 40% except where PSRB requirements stipulate a higher pass mark. - All marks will be recorded and displayed to two decimal places.
+For the purposes of progression and classification, module, stage average and classification marks will be treated as if rounded to the nearest integer: - 6.7.1 Module marks within 0.5% of a pass mark will be awarded a pass; - 6.7.2 Stage average marks within 0.5% of a progression boundary will be considered to have achieved the threshold: - 6.7.3 Classification marks within 0.5% of a higher classification will be awarded the higher classification. - 6.7.4 Classification marks within 0.5% of a borderline will be considered as being borderline. - 6.8 Each individual component of the module is required to be passed in order to pass the module; such modules are identified with a 'pass all components' marks scheme. - Where appropriate, individual modules or components may be assessed on a Pass/Fail basis.